ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 </ui5-table-cell>
 ```

-Every product has multiple tags and for each tag we render  the `TokenReactComponent` - let's explore it.
+Every product has multiple tags and for each tag, we render the `TokenReactComponent` - let's explore it.

 <br>

 - **`TokenReactComponent.tsx`**

 The `TokenReactComponent` renders plain text in a span.
-Our goal is to replace it with the newly created `my-token` web compoenent.
+Our goal is to replace it with the newly created `my-token` web component.

 ```jsx